-Never squeeze, scratch or pick the razor bumps.
-Usually, the ingrown hair release on their own.
+Never squeeze, scratch, or pick the razor bumps.
+Usually, the ingrown hair release on its own.
 However, if it is not the case, use a needle or a toothpick and lift the hair loop to release them.

 Sometimes, hair hide under the skin, in these cases wait for them to push through.

 2. Exfoliate Regularly